-- Inspect stiles and rails for damage. - Check glass for cracks.
+- Inspect optional opening control devices for proper operation.
+Contact us if not operating properly. - Inspect stiles and rails for damage (cracks or splits in vinyl surfaces). - Check glass for cracks.
 If cracked, call your local glass supplier for replacement. - For insulating glass units, look for moisture or fogging between glass panes (most likely to occur on cold mornings).
 This may be an indication of seal failure.
-Call us for recommendations. - Verify the sealant at the lower corners of the frame is intact.
-Repair as necessary with 100% silicone sealant.
+Call us for recommendations.